slawrence100/ece4960-fast-robots/lab6.md

 4. Bluetooth sends the command over to the robot
 5. The robot updates a variable that alters its `loop()` to store time of flight values and times in an array.
 6. The robot is tasked with doing something with more commands from `RobotControl`.
 In this lab, that is running PID to not hit a wall.
 7. The notebook calls `RobotControl.start_pid()`, which tries to get the robot to get 300mm away from a wall without hitting it.
 For debugging purposes, it also records the motor input values that come out of the PID controller's computations.
+These values are stored in an array with fixed length for sending back later.
 8. At some point, the Python notebook calls `RobotControl.stop_data_collection()`, which tells the bot to stop storing data and sends back what it has collected all at once.
 To avoid making too many Bluetooth characteristics to keep track of, I push a sensor reading along with its timestamp to the same characteristic and separate the list out in Python later.

+The notebook I used to run this with is similar to the template - my implementation can be found [here](https://github.com/slawrence100/ece4960-fast-robots-code/blob/main/lab06/robot_pid.ipynb)

 ## Lab Tasks